Provincial Archives of Saskatchewan

 ---

 The PAS wants its content to be a positive experience for all.
-If you can identify people in this post or have concerns or suggestions, please comment and let us know how we can improve.
+If you can identify anyone in the photographs or have concerns or suggestions, please comment and let us know how we can improve.

 Treaty 6, 150 years since its signing in 1876…

-The Dominion Lands Act of 1872 was designed to encourage settlement in western Canada, including establishing policies for administering land grants to individual homesteaders, railways, municipalities, religious groups, and First Nations reserves.
+The Dominion Lands Act of 1872 was designed to establish policies for the settlement of Western Canada, including policies for the administration of land grants to homesteaders, railways, municipalities, religious groups, and First Nations reserves.

 ---